abhinabsarkar/az-functions/readme.md

 ## Working Sample

-Refer the [sample source code](/src/durable-function-chaining/) for the above architecture.
+Refer the [sample source code](/src/durable-function-chaining/) for implementing the above architecture.

 The folder structure shoes below how the code is structured.
 This is only for visual aid.